Making a Summer

 course page for more details.

-This May's crop of Garden Mosaic Tables were magnificent and so I have updated the course page with some new photographs.
-This course is very popular and will be running again next year, but in March, when we will be working in Allan's Studio, rather than out in Katy's garden.
-It will be the last time I run this course in Crieff so, if you have been thinking about attending, it might be a good idea to book early.
+Last May's crop of Garden Mosaic Tables were magnificent and so I have updated the course page with some new photographs.
+This course is very popular and will be running again this year, but in March, when we will be working in Allan's Studio, rather than out in Katy's garden.
+It will be the last time I run this course in Crieff so, if you have been thinking about attending, it might be a good idea to book now.

 Mosaic Garden Tables Crieff course page to find out more.